Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

 She has acted in or assisted in all stages of judicial review in cases spanning inquests, prisons, immigration, social care, public consultations and politically sensitive matters involving deprivation of citizenship and peerage nominations.

 In her previous political role, Paula advised on a variety of Bills, Select Committee inquiries and reports, and policy areas.
 She developed expertise in legislative drafting and policy design.
-She can advise on the legislative process, parliamentary procedure and devolution.
+She can advise on parliamentary privilege, the legislative process, parliamentary procedure and devolution.

 Paula also studied international law under Philippe Sands KC and graduated first in the year in Public International Law in her LL.M.